by Dr. Lawrence Wilson

 If you may need a lot of blood, try to find a friend or relative with your blood type whom you know is fairly healthy, and ask that person to donate blood before surgery so it is there if you need it.
 Donating blood is a wonderful gesture of friendship.
 Although it depletes the body of some nutrients, it is far better than accepting just any blood from a blood bank today.

-NUTRITIONAL BALANCING MAY ALTER DRUG NEEDS
+DEVELOPMENT MAY ALTER DRUG NEEDS

 Doctors, nurses and other hospital personnel are accustomed to handling patients whose level of overall health is very low.
 Specific drug protocols are used with these people for safety and effectiveness.
 Also, hospital personnel take certain precautions that are needed with these people to prevent infections and other complications of surgery.

 If you have carefully followed a development program for at least a year, especially the diet, your body should be much better nourished and much healthier than the average person.
 As a result:

 1. You may react differently than others to standard drug protocols.
 For example, you may need less drugs to achieve a drug effect.
 This is common.
 A standard dose is too much for a very healthy person, and can cause complications.